programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 The most common words are pronouns and functions words such as "and", "i", "the", and "we".
 Notice how taking the lower-case version of every word helps in the analysis here.
-The word "We" at the start of the sentence is not treated differently that the "we" in the middle of a sentence.
+The word "We" at the start of the sentence is not treated differently than the "we" in the middle of a sentence.

+## Detecting Sentence Boundaries

 The **tokenizer** package also supplies the function `tokenize_sentences` that splits a text into sentences rather than words.
 It can be applied as follows: